 As individual researchers and decision-makers

-- We will make assessments based on scientific content rather than publication metrics in decision-making (eg internal funding, recruitment, tenure, or promotion).
+- We will make assessments based on scholarly content rather than publication metrics in decision-making (e.g. internal funding, recruitment, tenure, or promotion).

 - We will, wherever appropriate, cite primary literature in which observations and research findings are first reported rather than reviews, thereby giving credit where credit is due.

 - We will use a diverse range of article metrics and indicators on personal and supporting statements as evidence of the impact of individual published articles and other research outputs.